CS4518-C18/Carlie-Server/README.md

 To deploy the server on heroku, follow [this](https://devcenter.heroku.com/articles/git) guide.

 Also, in order to not leak your Firebase admin SDK credentials, add your JSON file into `.gitignore`, set environmental variable `FIREBASE_DATABASEURL` to your firebase database url, and `FIREBASE_SERVICE_ACCOUNT` to your JSON file as a string.

+## To Do
+Race condition can still happen.
+If a passeneger asks for a trip, but hasn't gotten the result (due to poor network connection) or hasn't updated firebase yet, another passeneger might get assigned to the same shuttle even though it is full.
+A placeholder should be implemented to reserve the spot and expire after a short period of time.

 ## Authors